msuiche/LiveCloudKd/README.md

-This is fork of LiveCloudKd early developed by Matt Suiche [@msuiche](https://www.twitter.com/msuiche) - https://github.com/msuiche/LiveCloudKd
+This is fork of LiveCloudKd, early developed by Matt Suiche [(www.msuiche.com)](https://www.msuiche.com): https://github.com/msuiche/LiveCloudKd.

-## LiveCloudKd (2024).
+## LiveCloudKd (2024)

 LiveCloudKd is tool, that allows you connect to Hyper-V guest VM with kd.exe (or WinDBG.exe and WinDBG with modern UI).